maehw/wokwi-lookup-table-generator/README.md

 # wokwi lookup table generator

-Generator for wokwi schematics that implement lookup tables in conjunctive normal form (CNF), i.e. with AND and OR gates.
+This git repository contains a **generator for wokwi schematics that implement lookup tables in conjunctive normal form (CNF)**, i.e. with AND and OR gates.
+(Detailed explanation what this means and how it is done will follow.)

 This project is written in Python3.

-This project is WIP.
+> **Note**
+> This project is work in progress.
+It is known that not all designs are generated correctly, so there are still some bugs.

 Feel free to contribute, open issues, etc.
+To contribute to the project, fork this GitHub repository and create a pull request.
+Detailed instructions can be found at https://docs.github.com/en/get-started/quickstart/contributing-to-projects.
+I'll be happy to review the code diff and eventually merge it into the original repo here.

 ## Usage